 We do not offer a photocopying service, and self-service photocopying of archives, manuscripts or rare books is not permitted for conservation and security reasons.
-Please contact staff in Archives and Special Collections for further details.
+Please contact staff in Special Collections for further details.

-Readers are welcome to bring a camera with them when visiting us so that they can take copies of Archives and Special Collections material for non-commercial research.
+Readers are welcome to bring a camera with them when visiting us so that they can take copies of Special Collections material for non-commercial research.
 The only restrictions we place on taking photographs are that:

 - they comply with copyright law.